 In order to combine these elements with a melody of the world repertory, it’s difficult to do it with a piece from the classic western european music.
-The climate into which each one of it was evolved is captured in its rhythm, its scales and the spaces of its melodies.
+The climate into which each one of it was evolved is captured in its rhythm, its scales and the pace of its melodies.
 There is a necessity for something more “playful”, strictly in major scale, with sweet passages and a lot of staccato, in the dominant or supporting melody.
 These elements can all be found in “Danzon No. 2”, not by chance, the work of a Mexican composer, Arturo Marquez.
 This said, a composer originated from a country where all these pictures aren’t unknown, neither in nature, nor in humans, nor even in dogs!

 4. Pablo Picasso, Guernica – Joaquín Rodrigo, Concierto de Aranjuez: 2.
 Adagio